mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ---

 ##### Customizing Input Units for Keywords
-The JuliaGrid requires users to specify electrical quantity-related keywords in per-units (pu) and radians (rad) by default.
+JuliaGrid requires users to specify electrical quantity-related keywords in per-units (pu) and radians (rad) by default.
 However, it provides macros, such as [`@power`](@ref @power), that allow users to specify other units:
 ```@example CreateBusTemplateUnits
 using JuliaGrid # hide